What is Aplastic Anemia?

 Aplastic anemia occurs when the bone marrow in the center of the bone does not make enough healthy blood cells for the body to function normally.
 Patients may have low blood counts involving all three types of blood cells — red cells, white cells, and platelets.
 When the bone marrow of these patients is examined under the microscope, it is usually found to have reduced numbers of the ‘stem cells’ that are the precursors of all blood cells.

 There are two broad types of aplastic anemia in children.
 Aplastic anemia may be idiopathic, meaning it occurs sporadically for no known reason.
-Alternatively, aplastic anemia may be secondary, resulting from a previous illness or disorder.
+Alternatively, aplastic anemia may be secondary (acquired aplastic anemia), resulting from a previous illness or disorder.

 The majority of childhood cases of aplastic anemia are idiopathic and occur sporadically for no known reason.

-Secondary or acquired cases, however, may result from infection, medication or toxin exposure or as a result of an autoimmune disease such as lupus.
+Secondary or acquired aplastic anemia, however, may result from infection, medication or toxin exposure or as a result of an autoimmune disease such as lupus.
 Children may also inherit a disorder that predisposes them to developing aplastic anemia.

 What are the symptoms of aplastic anemia?